oortcloud/unofficial-meteor-faq/README.md

 You may also want to [render items added by the client in a different state, until they're confirmed server side](http://stackoverflow.com/questions/10082537/in-meteor-how-do-i-show-newly-inserted-data-as-greyed-out-until-its-been-confi).

-## How do I ensure control state preservation across live page updating?

-Add the `preserve-inputs` package.

-From the [docs](http://docs.meteor.com): "This preserves all elements of type input, textarea, button, select, and option that have unique id attributes or that have name attributes that are unique within an enclosing element with an id attribute."

-Also, make sure to store related client-side data in the [Session](http://docs.meteor.com/#session) object (not in JavaScript variables)

-NOTE: form data will still get cleared across hot-code pushes unfortunately.

 ##How do I route my app between different views/pages?

 Ideally, you'd use an existing JS router and combine it with a reactive variable (e.g. in the session) which defines the visible page.
 Or you could just try my [reactive router](https://github.com/tmeasday/meteor-router) which does this for you with the backbone router.
 Worth a look even if you want to use a different router as it could give you some ideas.

-##How do I animate/transition such view changes?
+###How do I animate/transition such view changes?

 I've written an [entire post](http://bindle.me/blog/index.php/679/page-transitions-in-meteor-getleague-com) about this topic.

-##How do I get a callback that runs after my template is attached to the DOM?

-This is now straightforward with the `rendered` [callback](http://docs.meteor.com/#template_rendered).
+## Subscriptions and Methods

-##How do I know when my subscription is "ready" and not still loading?
+###How do I know when my subscription is "ready" and not still loading?

 Obviously data could keep changing indefinitely, but for the first set of data, you can use meteor’s `onComplete` callback: